 In the aftermath of the accident, treat it as you would if you were in an accident during your personal time.
 That means calling for medical assistance (if necessary) and law enforcement to provide you with a police report to bolster your claim.
 Gather details about the other vehicle, such as the make, model and license plate, and the driver’s insurance information.
 If there are any witnesses to the accident, take down their contact information and ask if they would be willing to provide a statement.

 Say that the accident was not your fault.
 In that case, the at-fault driver’s auto insurance would cover your injuries, rather than your employer’s workers’ compensation coverage.
-That said, know that the other driver may only bear a portion of fault in the accident, which means that she or he only bears partial responsibility for your medical bills.
+That said, know that the other driver may only bear a portion of the fault in the accident, which means that she or he only bears partial responsibility for your medical bills.
 Additionally, a driver who bears full responsibility may not have adequate insurance coverage to cover the totality of your injuries.

 Do your part in seeing to it that you are not on the hook for someone else’s negligence, either the at-fault driver’s or your employer’s.
 Your focus should be on making a full recovery and returning to work, not fretting over how to pay for medical bills and lost wages.